lidormaymon/Twitter-Back/Readme.md

     }
 	}

+ The back-end will be reached by localhost:8001 afterwards.

 ### Manually:

 First, you'll need to download the repository to your computer, you can do it by either clicking download or using in the terminal